 I could paper a whole room with my rejection letters.
 Consider your first rejection from the publishing industry to be a badge of honour.
 It means you’re serious about your writing.

 Literacy is defined as the four strands of language – listening, speaking, reading and writing.
-Therefore, to communicate clearly and effectively in social and academic situations, our students – your children – need to demonstrate proficient use of all four literacy skills.
+Therefore, to communicate clearly and effectively in social and academic situations, our students need to demonstrate proficient use of all four literacy skills, and that is where we can help!

 Each day at secondary school is different.
 Your child has to be well organised and must ensure that: